 Yes, the ubiquitous native advertising companies Outbrain and Taboola are joining forces in order to better compete with Google and Facebook.
 Obviously, this will have big implications for native advertising, and it raises the question — just what is that one vegetable gut doctors are begging people not to eat?
 More importantly, could this merger create new opportunities for B2B native advertising?

-Why the Outbrain Taboola Merger is Significant for B2B
+Why the Outbrain Taboola merger is significant for B2B

 Native Advertising via Content Recommendation

-When it comes to B2B advertising, content recommendation ads usually tend to cast a wider net than would be advisable for B2B companies trying to reach hyper specific audience segments or is it.
+When it comes to B2B advertising, content recommendation ads usually tend to cast a wider net than would be advisable for B2B companies trying to reach hyper-specific audience segments or is it.

 Consider your classic ABM campaign.
-Account based marketing is all about creating a hyper targeted audience and then engaging that audience across various and diverse channels.
-The more touch points the better.
-In fact, an ABM campaign is basically a multi-channel nurture campaign and, here, native advertising can be very impactful.
+Account-based marketing is all about creating a hyper-targeted audience and then engaging that audience across various and diverse channels.
+The more touch points, the better.
+In fact, an ABM campaign is basically a multi-channel nurture campaign, and here, native advertising can be very impactful.
 However, If you don’t do ABM campaigns as much, that doesn’t mean native is irrelevant for you.

-What is Native Advertising?
+What is native advertising?

 What Outbrain and Taboola do might be best understood as a hybrid or link between display advertising and native advertising.
-Display advertisements are banners, pop-ups, and interstitial ads that boldly assert themselves into users’ web browsing experiences.
+Display advertisements are banners, pop-ups, and interstitial ads that boldly assert themselves in users’ web browsing experiences.

 On the other hand, native advertising describes a less obtrusive, more organic style of advertising content that fits in context with the website where it appears.